The Carbon Trust has offered carbon neutral verification since 2012.

 This verification enabled organisations to demonstrate their commitment to decarbonisation, verified against PAS 2060, the internationally recognised standard for Carbon Neutrality, and played an important role in setting businesses on the path to Net Zero.

-As a leader and innovator, we are now making ambitious changes to our label portfolio, and the claims that accompany the labels.
-As consumers and regulators are demanding transparency and clarity of environmental claims with an expectation of high ambition, we are transitioning the carbon neutral verification and label to have a greater emphasis on reduction, more rigorous and ambitious requirements and language to enhance clarity of meaning.
+We are transitioning the carbon neutral verification and label to have a greater emphasis on reduction, more rigorous and ambitious requirements and language to enhance clarity of meaning.

 There is a need for more rapid climate action than ever before.
 Our labels support our partners to increase their ambition and accelerate the move to a decarbonised future.